oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 >Resource handler returned message: "Your requested instance type (t2.xlarge) is not supported in your requested Availability Zone (us-west-2d).
 Please retry your request by not specifying an Availability Zone or choosing us-west-2a, us-west-2b, us-west-2c.
 (Service: Eks, Status Code: 400, Request ID: 442805e0-f485-4503-a697-838dfbd690d0, Extended Request ID: null)" (RequestToken: 13e73586-c07b-6a2b-2209-a31bd1bc2560, HandlerErrorCode: InvalidRequest)

 I needed to add an additional flag to my command to specify an availability zone.
-If you look at [the AWS `eksctl` docs](https://eksctl.io/usage/creating-and-managing-clusters/), there's a note about this for the `us-east-1` region.
+If you look at [the `eksctl` docs](https://eksctl.io/usage/creating-and-managing-clusters/), there's a note about this for the `us-east-1` region.
 This was the first time I'd run into it in the `us-west-1` region.

 ```bash
 --zones=us-west-2a,us-west-2b,us-west-2c